vsrinivas/fuchsia/docs/syscalls/io_port_wait.md

 **ERR_ACCESS_DENIED**  *handle* does not have **MX_RIGHT_READ** and may not be waited upon.

+**ERR_NOT_ENOUGH_BUFFER** if a packet was lost because the IO port buffer was full.
+This is usually a temporary condition.

 ## NOTES

 Being able to determine which type of packet has been received (**mx_io_packet_t**